Highly sensitive leakage detection

 The UMD’s advanced analysis capabilities also represent a crucial step forward in enabling early warning of a pending insulation failure, while a system-friendly measuring signal is controlled by pulse-width modulation, so that the signal frequency and pulse width can be varied to maximize application flexibility.
 The processing-power and data-acquisition interface includes our versatile SemStar5™ single-board processing module, which offers the advantages of real-time operation and obsolescence management.

 With its sophisticated hardware and advanced software algorithms, the UMD can detect a wide range of leakage conditions in your electrical umbilical cores.
-And, unlike generic insulation-resistance (IR) monitoring devices for cross-industry use, the Baker Hughes UMD has a range and accuracy designed specifically for subsea umbilicals: less than 5% error for umbilicals of 10 KΩ to 5 GΩ, and less than 20% error for umbilicals of 5 GΩ to 10 GΩ.
+And, unlike generic insulation-resistance (IR) monitoring devices for cross-industry use, Baker Hughes's UMD has a range and accuracy designed specifically for subsea umbilicals: less than 5% error for umbilicals of 10 KΩ to 5 GΩ, and less than 20% error for umbilicals of 5 GΩ to 10 GΩ.
 Leakage capacitance measurements are in the 100 nF to 1 μFT range.
 This range and accuracy provide more extensive and granular data for the Baker Hughes digital IR-monitoring application, which in turn provides continuous and predictive analysis of subsea insulation resistance.
 This enables timely intervention during planned interventions, rather than ad hocresolution of IR-related failures.

 The UMD has two alarm settings, Low (L) and Low-Low (LL).
 These are triggered when the electrical conductor, IR, falls below the desired thresholds—the parameters of which are easily configured.
 The signal for the L or LL alarm can be seen through the communications interface and it will also activate a visible LED indicator on the front panel of the unit.
 Configuration for audible alarms and isolation of power to the primary of the subsea isolation transformer can be enabled.